 What you learn from the kids:

 When I went shopping in the village market for fresh fruit, veg and eggs with my 14 year old tour guide and gossip companion, Hary, I told her to pick anything she wanted from the stalls.
 New flipflops, a pair of wellies, a cap, a bag?
 She repeatedly declined and finally ended up politely asking if we could “maybe” spend that money on some extra grapes so the younger kids, without teeth could get some fruit.
+Safe to say, we left with grapes.

 The kids at Kais have found more entertainment from empty plastic bottles, old tins and used straws (rubbing them together to create sparks), than I have found whilst watching an episode on TV, scrolling through Facebook and munching on whatever current snack I fancy.
 If that doesn’t make you reassess your priorities, I’m not sure what will.